 FAQ

-Yes, but only between April 13 and November 13, 2026, with limits of ≤ 5 mg THC per serving and ≤ 10 mg per container; after that they are regulated as cannabis.
+Yes, until November 13, 2026, beverages with ≤ 5 mg THC per serving and ≤ 10 mg per container may be sold by licensed retailers.